Florianópolis: Beaches

-With 5 km of white sands and a turbulent waters, Campeche is considered the Jeffreys Bay of the Santa Catarina Island for the quality of its waves.
+With 5 km of white sands and turbulent waters, Campeche is considered the Jeffreys Bay of the Santa Catarina Island for the quality of its waves.
 For those who are not interested in surfing, the beach offers other attractions.
 At night, Campeche is also an attraction.
 The huge reflector illuminates part of the large sand strip in front of the bars.
 The illumination favours the fishermen with the production in this area.